 Chris Cairns: Why did you decide to join?

 Geoff Mulligan: I want IoT to truly move from hype to reality, and to advocate for open and interoperable solutions where IoT can create new opportunities and solutions to solve real-world problems.
 I don’t want IoT be just another way to sell us more stuff we didn’t know we needed in the first place.
 Just as the government helped by building the original ARPANET, which led to the internet of today, I believe that the Skylight team can help the government leverage the power of IoT to drive improvements in healthcare, energy, transportation, water management, manufacturing, and elsewhere.

 Chris Cairns: What have you worked on so far?

 Geoff Mulligan: While completing my time as the Chairman of the LoRa Alliance and finding my replacement, I’ve started to focus on correcting some of the hyperbole in the IoT industry that appears to be trying to capture headlines rather than present reality.

-In addition, I've started to engage with a number of cities around the world that are looking to make use of smart city and IoT technologies, and working with them to develop realistic implementation plans that embrace lean-agile engineering principles and open standards interoperability.
+In addition, I’ve started to engage with a number of cities around the world that are looking to make use of smart city and IoT technologies, and have begun working with them to develop realistic implementation plans that embrace lean-agile engineering principles and open standards interoperability.

 I also worked on a DARPA proposal for a LoRa-based gunshot detection and location system that could, in theory, provide a two-order of magnitude reduction in both capital and operating expenditures when compared to current solutions.
 Our goal here isn’t to commercialize this idea ourselves; it’s simply the use case chosen for conducting research on the latest LPWAN technology coupled with an open API-based cloud platform.